 Estonian Open Air Museum

 Want to travel back in time?
 Explore rural Estonia from the 18-20th century with traditional village life.
-In the Estonian Open Air Museum, just 30 minutes away from Tallinn City centre, you will find 74 buildings from the past centuries including thatched farms, a wooden chapel, a windmill, a school, firehouse and more.
+In the Estonian Open Air Museum, just 30 minutes away from Tallinn City center, you will find 74 buildings from the past centuries including thatched farms, a wooden chapel, a windmill, a school, a firehouse, and more.
 They are all located in the middle of the extensive forest, where you can take a nice stroll.
 I really felt like I stepped into a different century when exploring houses or climbing a windmill.

 29.09-22.04 Mon-Sun 10-17